-The Norman Invasion of Britain in 1066ad brought control to these isles, with an iron fist.
-Back then property and land were the only things of real value, protecting it, enclosing it became a priority for the conquerors.
-By the way, the invaders (the Normans) were originally from Norway; they were Norse-Men, not French at all – they were of Viking origin.
-This war-like race controlled parts of France (Normandy) regions of the Mediterranean and more.
+The Norman Invasion of Britain in 1066 ad brought control to these isles with an iron fist.
+Back then, property and land were the only things of real value; protecting it, enclosing it became a priority for the conquerors.
+The invaders (the Normans) were originally from Norway; they were Norse-Men, not French at all – they were of Viking origin.
+This war-like race controlled parts of France (Normandy), regions of the Mediterranean and more.

-Kinloch Lodge is a real 16th Century hunting lodge and once the family home for the Macdonald family.
+Kinloch Lodge is an authentic 16th-century hunting lodge and once the family home for the Macdonald family.
 Claire and Godfrey Macdonald opened the lodge in the 1970s and had no choice but to learn how to run a small family hotel very quickly – they had no formal training.
-Overtime improvements came with experience along with the accolades.
-Claire is a well-known cook and writer, and Godfrey as a point of interest is the 34th hereditary chief of the Macdonald clan.
+Overtime improvements came with experience, along with the accolades.
+Claire is a well-known cook and writer, and Godfrey is the 34th hereditary chief of the Macdonald clan.

 Claire and Godfrey’s daughter Isabella Macdonald now runs the hotel after a career at British Airways and The Balmoral Hotel in Edinburgh.

-What we particularly like is the spectacular location, most rooms have views across sea-Loch na Dal or the mountains.
-The hotel is also a short distance from the Skye Bridge and ferry port of Armadale.
-Rooms are uncluttered serene and tastefully decorated, with luxury linen and top-notch beds.
 Take a walk or hike from the hotel straight into the haunting beauty of mountainous Skye.
-You will never forget the landscapes, the mist and Lochside walks, this is a romantic place and is why we feature the Isle of Skye on the suggested Honeymoon in Scotland itinerary.
+You will never forget the landscapes, the mist, and Lochside walks; this is a romantic place and is why we feature the Isle of Skye on the suggested Honeymoon in Scotland itinerary.